Ale1/Splashdown/README.md

 -name MySplashdown // the name of the splashdown file to apply. note that the default name is "MySplashdown" but you can replace with target filename.

 //Optional Flags:
 -enable_splash    // use as splash logo
 -enable_icon      // use as app icon
 -disable_splash   // remove logo from splash
--disable_icon") // remove icons and restore previous icons -enableDynamic //sets dynamic options to false -disableDynamic //sets dynamic options to true
+-disable_icon     // remove icons and restore previous icons -enableDynamic    //sets dynamic options to false -disableDynamic   //sets dynamic options to true
 ```

 Example for MacOS: